wnk4242/CoviPanel/README.md

 ## Tutorial

-To get started with CoviPanel, follow the tutorial below:
+To get started with CoviPanel, follow the tutorials below:

 1. **[Install and activate CoviPanel](https://github.com/wnk4242/CoviPanel/wiki/Install-Tampermonkey-and-activate-CoviPanel)**
    Learn how to install Tampermonkey and get started with CoviPanel for your Covidence projects.